DIY Super Easy Ottoman Slipcover: From a THROW RUG!

 Time to pivot.
 How about a NEW throw rug?

-I knew I probably wouldn’t find something exactly 57″ long, so I wanted to find something that was pliable to turn the hem under or that I could cut and finish the raw edge.
+I knew I probably wouldn’t find something exactly 57″ long, so I wanted to find something that was pliable enough to turn the short hems under or that I could cut and finish the raw edge.
 It also needed to be pliable enough to stitch the corners for a tight custom look.

 I brought home a number of options from Home Goods and this rag rug was the winner for us.